-This was the city in Thailand we were most excited to visit since it’s a great location for expats.
+This was the city in Thailand we were most excited to visit since it’s a popular location for expats and we thought that might be a good fit for us as full-time travelers.
 We had already stayed in 7 cities in SE Asia over the previous 2 months so we were ready to slow down and try to live like locals as much as possible.
 We decided to stay in Chiang Mai for 3 weeks and get to know that location as much as possible during our stay.
 Unfortunately for us, things got complicated and our stay in Chiang Mai did not go exactly as planned.

 Before arriving in Chiang Mai we stayed in Phuket and Koh Samui so I compared the cost of living in Chiang Mai with those 2 popular tourist destinations using numbeo.com.
 The first comparison with Koh Samui was not completely satisfying since 3 out of 6 categories showed “Not enough data.”
 It does seem odd that grocery prices in Chiang Mai registered as more expensive than Koh Samui, but clearly there’s not enough data for this comparison at this time so we will run more comparisons on our next visit to this city.
 Numbeo does have a full set of data to compare with Phuket, though there are some odd numbers in this comparison too.
 Since this Numbeo tool is crowd sourced it clearly has limitations.